getodk/docs/collect-install.rst

 - Open the app's main menu (:guilabel:`⋮`)  and then select :menuselection:`General Settings`.
 - Select :guilabel:`Server`.
-- :guilabel:`Type` should be set to :menuselection:`Google Drive, Google Sheets`
+- :guilabel:`Type` should be set to :menuselection:`Google Drive, Google Sheets`.
 - Select your Google account.
 (The available Google Accounts are pulled from the Google Play Store app.)

 .. _connecting-to-other: